Network Function operator

 SriovNetworkNodePolicy resource

-The SriovNetworkNodePolicy resource allows you to allocate a group of SR-IOV virtual functions (VFs) on a Distributed Cloud Edge physical machine and instantiate that group as a Kubernetes resource.
+The SriovNetworkNodePolicy resource lets you allocate a group of SR-IOV virtual functions (VFs) on a Distributed Cloud Edge physical machine and instantiate that group as a Kubernetes resource.
 You can then use this resource in a NetworkAttachmentDefinition resource.

 You can select each target VF by its PCIe vendor and device ID, its PCIe device addresses, or by its Linux enumerated device name.
 The SR-IOV Network Operator configures each physical network interface to provision the target VFs.
 This includes updating the network interface firmware, configuring the Linux kernel driver, and rebooting the Distributed Cloud Edge machine, if necessary.